-Taking part in I’m a Scientist, Get me out of here and I’m an Engineer helps to develop students’ science capital through providing the opportunity to meet and engage with science professionals, regardless of a student’s background or location.
+Taking part in I’m a Scientist, Get me out of here and I’m an Engineer helps to develop and support students’ science capital through providing the opportunity to meet and engage with science professionals, regardless of a student’s background or location.

 Valuing student contributions and getting to know people in science

 Students participating engage in sustained and enthusiastic interactions with professional scientists, an important point given young people are more likely to consider science as ‘for them’ if they know people in science.
 We believe I’m a Scientist captures the spirit of making scientists much more relatable.

 Students lead the conversation through CHAT and ASK where they ask scientists’ about their motivations, achievements, and interests often finding areas of commonality.
 Through VOTE, students research scientists and their work and consider what it means to be a good scientist; students have ownership over the activity in that they choose who gets the £500 prize.